 Align both pieces of equipment together before installing two 12-millimeter bolts and snapping on an electrical connector afterward.

 6. Start your vehicle

-When you start your vehicle, the RPMs will probably be above 1000 or so.
-That is fine because the vehicle’s engine is cold.
-However, after running for a minute or so, the RPMs should drop and be set to about 800 RPMs.
-If this is the case, you have successfully cleaned a clogged IAC and stopped a rough idle.
+When you start your vehicle, its RPMs may be above 1000.
+That’s normal as the engine is cold.
+After running for about a minute or so, however, the RPMs should decrease to around 800.
+If this occurs, then you have successfully cleaned out an IAC blockage and put an end to that annoying rough idle.